PilotChalkanov/BlockBrothers/README.md

 # Block Brothers
 REST API Application

-Back-end restfull application for managing co-living complex with a common sports-center.
-The regular users have access only to sports-center and corresponding application.
-Home owners are owners of property inside the complex, they can send reports about broken things in the area of the complex.
+Back-end restfull application for managing co-living complex area with a common sports-center.
+Regular users have access only to sports-center and corresponding application.
+Home owners are owners of a property inside the complex, they can send reports about broken things in the area of the complex.
 Admin roles are home owner managers and admin.
-It uses stripe payment service for payment and subscriptions to monthly taxation and sports-center membership.
+The application uses stripe payment service for payment and subscriptions to monthly taxation and sports-center membership.